THE GRACE OF JESUS CHRIST

 III.
 Christ’s Grace is Sovereign

-I want to admit that when I mention the sovereignty of God as it relates to salvation that I am grappling with an issue that is over my head.
-But I’m not the only one mystified by it.
-I have never heard or read from any theologian that effectively settled this matter.
-There are certain theological issues and aspects of the Godhead that are beyond human reasoning.
+When it comes to God’s sovereignty in the plan of salvation, I must admit that its complexity exceeds my understanding.
+However, I’m not the only one mystified by it.
+I have never heard or read from any theologian who effectively settled this matter.
+Certain theological issues and aspects of the Godhead exceed human reasoning.
 And that’s okay.
-It shows us that we serve a God who cannot be contained by the human intellect.
+It shows us that we serve a God who cannot be contained by human intellect.

-There is a term that theologians use to help us deal with the unsearchable and unanswerable ways of God.
-Theologians call this “the inscrutable mysteries of God.”
-And that means, regardless of how long and how deep and how wide we search out some aspects of God and his dealings with us, they will yet remain mysteries.
-His infinity is indecipherable and inscrutable:
+Theologians use a term to help us deal with God’s unsearchable ways.
+They call this “the inscrutable mysteries of God.”
+That means, regardless of how long, deep, and wide we search out some aspects of God, they will always remain mysteries.
+The immensity of God and His unbounded glory will remain inscrutable.

 Paul said in Romans 11:33, “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are his judgments and unfathomable his ways!”